jzulewski/MP3/README.md

 # When to Output

-To decide when to output, we used a master server that would recieve and analyze the values of the nodes.
+To decide when to output, we used a master server that recieves and analyzes the values of the nodes.
 The master server stores these values in a map that maps the node ids to their float64 value.
 Each time the map is updated, the state of each node is checked against the state of every other node, and if the values are all within .001 of each other, the server sends a message to all nodes with the Output flag set to true.
 When nodes receive a message with the output flag they print their value and return from the function, effectively "closing" that node.
 When a node fails, the server makes sure to remove it from the map, because it's value no longer matters in determining the agreement property.

 One benefit to the master server approach to determining agreement is that the server has full information.
 While nodes only receive n-f messages per round, the master server receives all messages from non-crashed nodes.
 This means that it is never wrong about when to ouput, whereas a node working with partial information may think it should output when in reality it should not.
 One downside to this approach is that it is not very representative of reality because a master server with full information that never crashes is not very realistic.